Ceejaymar/TheEnds-ecommerce-backend/README.md

   - `GET '/:id/products'` : Get all products for a store.
   - `GET '/:id/orders'` : Get all orders for a store.
   - `POST '/'` : Create a store.
-  - `PUT '/:id'` : Update an existing store's information.
+  - `PUT '/:id'` : Update an existing store.
   - `DELETE '/:id'` : Delete a store.

 - ### Product
   - `GET '/'` : Get all products.
   - `GET '/:id'` : Get information for a specific product.
   - `POST '/'` : Get information for specific product.
-  - `PUT '/:id'` : Update and existing product.
+  - `PUT '/:id'` : Update an existing product.
   - `DELETE '/:id'` : Delete a product.

 - ### Order
   - `GET '/'` : Get all orders.
   - `GET '/:id'` : Get information for a specific order.
   - `POST '/'` : Create new order.
-  - `PUT '/:id'` : Update existing order order.
+  - `PUT '/:id'` : Update an existing order.
   - `DELETE '/:id'` : Delete an order.

 <!-- - ### Orderline